Jearny58/Jearny58.github.io/_posts/2019-08-01-capstone-chronicles-aug-1-2019.md

 In cell block below the `get_data()` call we can see the output of `data`.
 We can see that it is an `ImageDataBunch` that contains a training set of 117,848 items and a validation set of 234 items.
 Now it's time to create our deep learning model!

-## It's Alive - Creating the DenseNet Model
+## It's Alive - Bringing the DenseNet To Life

 Now let's take a look at the code block underneath the _Create DenseNet Model_ in the [`trial30`](https://github.com/Jearny58/Springboard-DS-Portfolio/blob/master/capstone_2/trial30.ipynb) notebook.